-Last Updated on December 18, 2020 by Yetunde Akindele
+Last Updated on January 28, 2021 by Yetty Akindele

 Death is something we can never be prepared for, whether it’s expected or unexpected.
 However, what makes an unexpected death worse is the legal troubles that follow if the deceased individual hasn’t left a Will.

 Countless legal battles, tensions between family members, and fights between the division of assets are just a few of the problems that come when there’s no Will.
 Nonetheless, more than half of Canada’s population doesn’t have a will.

 Why so?
 Probably because a lot of people associate creating a Will as a difficult task.
 Just the thought of our death is enough to make us squirm, let alone to imagine having to prepare for it.
 You’ll also have to get lawyers involved, and it can be a lengthy, expensive, and tedious process.